CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 4/Failback a Linux Protection Group.md

 ![Linux](../../images/SH4.0/LinuxFailover/LF22.png)

 Wait till Test Failover and Power on are completed.
 Now the production VM should be powered ON.
 Log in to the production server.
-NOTE: Now the Production server will be configured to iSCSI boot using the disks of the Production SRN instead of its own local disks
+NOTE: Now the Production server will be configured to iSCSI boot using the disks of the Production SRN instead of its own local disks.
+It is **strongly Recommended** to take a snapshot of the Production VM at this point from CLC Portal.
 ![Linux](../../images/SH4.0/LinuxFailover/LF23.png)

 Go to the "Safehaven_linux_onboarding_scripts" directory